 Sample applications

-The sample applications enable the Bank to demonstrate the capabilities of the Lab to Participants and the wider industry, and might help jump-start Participants to create their use cases.
+The sample applications enable the Bank to demonstrate the capabilities of the Lab to participants and the wider industry and might help jump-start participants to create their use cases.

-The sample applications include the following:
+The sample applications include:

-- Two sample PIPs and wallet applications.
+- two sample PIPs and wallet applications

-- A mock e-commerce website to demonstrate various checkout experiences.
+- a mock e-commerce website to demonstrate various checkout experiences

-- A chat application to demonstrate how users might connect their wallets to third-party applications while maintaining user privacy and security to make and co-ordinate payments.
+- a chat application to demonstrate how users might connect their wallets to third-party applications while maintaining user privacy and security to make and co-ordinate payments

-Participants will have two routes of entry into the Lab: creating their own PIPs and wallets or using our sample PIPs.
-This will support Participants who are interested in building their use cases but would prefer to integrate an existing wallet to avoid having to build basic wallet functionalities, like log in and balance display screens.
+- Using our sample PIPs and wallets.
+This will support participants who are interested in building their use cases but would prefer to integrate an existing wallet to avoid having to build basic functionalities, like log-in and balance display screens.
 These sample applications will be extended throughout the operation of the Lab.

-However, if there is functionality required to support a use case, that doesn’t already exist in the sample PIP and sample wallets, Participants will be required to build their own PIP and wallet to support their use case.
+However, if there is functionality required to support a use case, that doesn’t already exist in the sample PIP and sample wallets, participants will be required to build their own PIP and wallet to support their use case.

 Smart contract platform